scrapedia/scrapy-cookies/README.rst

    pip install scrapy-cookies

-For more details see the install section in the documentation: https://scrapy-cookies.readthedocs.io/en/latest/intro/installation.html
+For more details see the installation section in the documentation: https://scrapy-cookies.readthedocs.io/en/latest/intro/installation.html

 Documentation